sctg-development/ai-proxy-cloudflare/README.md

 2. Install npm dependencies.
 3. Deploy the worker script to Cloudflare. with `npm run deploy`.

+## SDK

+This was designed to be used with the [AI SDK](https://github.com/sctg-development/ai-typescript) project.
+See https://github.com/sctg-development/groq-outlook for an example of how to use it.
+In particular, see the `src/aipane.ts` [file](https://github.com/sctg-development/groq-outlook/blob/main/src/aipane/aipane.ts).

 ## Setup

 ### 1. Prepare your domain name